New group of CASA volunteers to be sworn in - NewsBreak

 INDIANAPOLIS, Ind.
 (ADAMS) – State public health and animal health officials are urging northern Indiana residents to protect themselves from mosquito bites and to monitor their horses for illness in response to the detection of Eastern equine encephalitis (EEE) virus activity in multiple northern Indiana counties.
 “EEE (‘triple E’)...

-FORT WAYNE, Ind.
-(ADAMS) – The Allen County Department of Environmental Management (ACDEM) says the Electronic Recycling Program hosted at OmniSource is ending.
+The Allen County Department of Environmental Management’s (ACDEM) Electronic Recycling Program hosted at OmniSource is ending.
 Residents have until 12 Noon Saturday, October 29th to take electronics to OmniSource located at 1430 Meyer Road for electronic recycling.
-OmniSource has been a steward...
+OmniSource has been a steward to our community by hosting this program...

 Angola woman struck by SUV, critically injured